 Custom diversity in the culture of Nepal

-The diversity in custom comes directly from the religious traditions since every religion has some things common yet different in their own way.
+The diversity in custom comes directly from the religious traditions since every religion has some things in common yet is different in its way.
 For example, the custom of marriage differs from religion to religion.
 There are traditional marriages that still exist in society but the approaches can vary.
-There are systems of arranged marriages, caste marriage system, and other such traditional customs.
+There are systems of arranged marriages, caste marriage systems, and other such traditional customs.

 Some other customs include taking off shoes before entering a place of worship and fasting for a whole day to worship.
-Hindus don’t eat beef as respect to the cow as a Universal Mother.
+Hindus don’t eat beef concerning the cow as a Universal Mother.
 Eating with the right hand is considered pure.
-Therefore, there are plenty of examples on the traditional customs prevailing at the root of the Nepalese society.
+Therefore, there are plenty of examples of the traditional customs prevailing at the root of the Nepalese society.

 We admit that we have stepped into a modernized concept of lifestyle, yet we still follow some of our customs as a way to preserve them.

-However, the daily meal of Nepalese is influenced by Indian and Tibetan style of cooking.
+However, the daily meal of Nepalese is influenced by the Indian and Tibetan styles of cooking.
 Newari and Thakali cuisines are the most authentic tastes of Nepali food items.
-Dal (lentils), bhaat (cooked rice) and tarkari (vegetables) are part of the regular Nepali meal.
-Besides these, momos (dumplings), pickle, curried meat, roti (flatbread) and dhedo (boiled flour) are also popular in Nepali kitchen.
+Dal (lentils), bhaat (cooked rice), and tarkari (vegetables) are part of the regular Nepali meal.
+Besides these, momos (dumplings), pickles, curried meat, roti (flatbread), and dhedo (boiled flour) are also popular in Nepali kitchens.